Remzi1993/jquery-manager/readme.txt

 == Frequently Asked Questions ==
 Is this plugin compatible with PHP 5.6, 7, 7.1, 7.2, HHVM and/or whatever?
 1. Short answer: probably
 2. Long answer: I honestly don't know for sure.
-I didn't used PHP7's new features or something, but I don't know for sure.
+As far as I know I didn't use PHP 7 features, but I don't know for sure.
 I made a simple plugin.
 That's why I recommend a minimum of PHP 5.6

 This plugin breaks my site!
 How do I fix it?
 2. Deactivate the plugin and [report](https://github.com/Remzi1993/wp-jquery-manager/issues) this to me, so that I could look into this.